Skip to content

 • Joining an existing project: e.g. new researchers in an existing project, students in projects for teaching purposes.
 The details will be provided to you by the project administrator.

-Accessing the ZIH HPC System
+Accessing ZIH HPC Systems

-The ZIH HPC system can be accessed only within the TU Dresden campus networks.
+ZIH provides five homogeneous compute systems, called clusters.
+These can only be accessed within the TU Dresden campus networks.
 Access from outside is possible by establishing a VPN connection.
+Each of these clusters can be accessed in the three ways described below, depending on the user's needs and previous knowledge:

 Next, the mentioned access methods are described step by step.